 Forwards (8): Phil Caputo, Holden Cattoni, Shawn Evans, Turner Evans, Curtis Knight, Dan Lintner, Dan Michel and Pat Saunders.

-Defensemen (6): Matt Bennett, Paul Dawson, Dylan Evans, Tyler Gaulton, Jay Thorimbert and Doig Utting.
+Defensemen (6): Matt Bennett, Paul Dawson, Dylan Evans, Tyler Gaulton, Jay Thorimbert and Doug Utting.

 Transition (4): Cory Highfield, Ryland Rees, Thomas Whitty and Chris Willman.